 - 8.076.5.A.
-The Department may deny an application for a Provider agreement, terminate or not renew a Provider agreement for good cause, as defined at 8.076.1.7. - 8.076.5.B.
+The Department may deny an application for a Provider agreement, terminate or not renew a Provider agreement for Good Cause, as defined at Section 8.076.1.7. - 8.076.5.B.
 A potential Provider shall be notified of the Department's decision to deny an application for a Provider agreement by a notice of Adverse Action. - 8.076.5.C.
 A Provider shall be notified of the Department's decision to terminate or not renew a Provider agreement by a notice of Adverse Action.
-Termination and/or nonrenewal shall not be effective sooner than thirty (30) calendar days from the date of the notice except as provided at 8.076.5.D. - 8.076.5.D.
+Termination and/or nonrenewal shall not be effective sooner than thirty (30) calendar days from the date of the notice except as provided at Section 8.076.5.D, where notice will be provided within five (5) calendar days of taking such action. - 8.076.5.D.
 Provider agreements may be terminated without prior notice if: - 1.
-The Provider has been found guilty of fraud; - 2.
-The Provider has been found to have made a false representation; or - 3.
+The Provider has been convicted of fraud or convicted of a crime related to the Provider's involvement in Medicare, Medicaid, or any other federally funded program; - 2.
+The Provider has been found to have made a false representation; - 3.
 The termination is imperatively necessary for the preservation of the public health, safety, or welfare and observance of the requirements of notice would be contrary to the public interest.
-Within five (5) business days of the emergency termination, the provider shall receive a notice of Adverse Action.
+Within five (5) business days of the emergency termination, the Provider shall receive a notice of Adverse Action; - 4.
+The Provider has been excluded by the OIG, or Medicare has terminated its Provider agreement or revoked the Provider's billing privileges. - 8.076.5.E.
+Providers who had their Provider agreement terminated for Good Cause under this Section must apply for reinstatement in the Medical Assistance program prior to filing an application for enrollment.
+In order to apply for reinstatement, the Provider-applicant must send a written request to the Department that includes information that provides reasonable assurances that the actions that were the basis for termination have not reoccurred and will not recur in the future.
+After reviewing the written request, the Department will notify the provider of whether the provider is eligible for reinstatement or if the reinstatement has been denied, If the reinstatement has been denied the provider has the right to appeal in accordance with Section 8.050.